 The product is primarily manufactured in central America and then it is finished in the United States.

 Predominantly it should be understood that we get the product, we source it, and then we manufacture it.
 But then everything is more or less printed fulfilled in the right here in the states, whether that’s in Utah, where we’re based or some of our partners are in California as well.

-So we gotta do our part.
-Of course.
-So I think to answer your question, part of its repetitions, I think hopefully more people go out and it’s not just this one experience.
+We got to do our part.
+To answer your question, part of it is repetitions.
+Hopefully, more people go out and it’s not just this one experience.

-I think more often than not one experience takes you to another, but after one, two, three, four times, and these places that are striking you with inspiration and awe, I think it kicks in that, okay, I’m going to take care of this place a little better and clean up after myself.
+More often than not, one experience takes you to another.
+After one, two, three, four times, and these places that are striking you with inspiration and awe, I think it kicks in that, “Okay, I’m going to take care of this place a little better and clean up after myself.”

-Just like any job, I think you’ve got to find you got to find a company or a project that you connect to and see where it takes you.
-And flexibility is obviously I think important for folks that are in an outdoor industry, so they can focus on what they love doing during most of the day, but they also want to recreate Because that’s a big reason why I entered the industry in the first place.
+Just like any job, you’ve got to find you got to find a company or a project that you connect to and see where it takes you.
+Flexibility is obviously important for folks that are in an outdoor industry so they can focus on what they love doing during most of the day, but they also want to recreate.
+That’s a big reason why I entered the industry in the first place.
 So flexibility is important, but at the same time, it’s also a perk.